 We understand that tuition is not something all families plan to take on when considering primary education.
 Our students are from a diverse range of socio-economic backgrounds and because of this, we work with each family to find the right tuition level for their unique financial situation through Indexed Tuition.
 There are many options.

 If you’re looking for more information on Indexed Tuition or have questions regarding payment plans, or how to apply, click here.
 FA is not out of reach, let us show you how.

 If an independent education feels right for your family and you want to speak with someone to learn more, our admission team is always available to answer any questions you may have.
 Come see all that Fredericksburg Academy has to offer.

 Need more information?

-Schedule a meeting with our admissions team and see our school first hand!
+Schedule a Zoom Meeting with our admissions team below!

 Need help with tuition?

 Download our free guide "Costs and Payment Solutions for Independent Private School" and learn just how possible an education at FA is!